 Law Alumni Association

 Collected are memos, press releases, and emails about individual Roger Williams University School of Law alumni.
+There are significant items about Betty Anne Waters and the movie Conviction.

 American Association of Law Schools